htso/Coronavirus_Epidemic/README.md

 Although the number of infected cases continue to rise, the rate of increase has been steadily declining.
 This is a sign that the lock-down is working.

 ### Generate Prediction
-Open `corona_data.csv` with your favorite spreadsheet program, e.g. Excel.
+Open `corona_data.csv` with your favorite spreadsheet, e.g. Excel.
 Read off the latest statistics from [Wiki](https://en.wikipedia.org/wiki/Timeline_of_the_2019%E2%80%9320_Wuhan_coronavirus_outbreak) and enter them in last row.

 Open a terminal,